Home

 That's a lot of tourists in a town that size, but Stratford welcomes them all and treats them well!

-You will find a variety of Restaurants here, and there is also a wide selection of accommodation - Hotels, Motels & Bed & Breakfast’s.
+You will find a variety of Restaurants here, and there is also a wide selection of accommodation - Hotels, Motels & Bed & Breakfasts.

-Stratford Festival Theatre The Festival Theatre is a must see while you are in Stratford Ontario.
+The Festival Theatre is a must see while you are in Stratford Ontario.

-If you would like to learn about the life and times of William Shakespeare, I found an excellent site which taught me a great deal about the Bard!
-Click here to learn something new about Shakespeare.
+I found an excellent site which taught me a great deal about the Bard!

 Have you ever thought about all the things we say in regular conversation, that come from Shakespeare?